Register your office to receive a $50 credit towards your first case.

 The wax model itself is a stepping stone to creating other essential tools for the case.
 For instance, an impression of the wax-up is often taken with a putty material in the lab.
 A bis-acrylic material is then placed in the putty and on the wax-up to create a more durable model.
 This sturdy replica is perfect for patient consultations or for fabricating provisional restorations.
 The quality of these materials directly impacts the accuracy of the final outcome, ensuring the temporaries and final removables fit perfectly and match the approved design.

-How Diagnostic Wax-Ups Benefit Your Practice and Patients
+The Wins for Your Practice and Your Patients

 A diagnostic wax-up is one of the most powerful tools in restorative and cosmetic dentistry, acting as a crucial link between your clinical expertise and your patient’s expectations.
 It’s far more than just a model; it’s a detailed, three-dimensional blueprint of the final outcome.
 This tangible preview allows both you and your patient to see and approve the proposed treatment plan before any irreversible procedures begin.
 For your practice, it’s an indispensable diagnostic aid that helps you map out every detail, from tooth reduction to final occlusion.
 For your patient, it’s a clear visual that demystifies the treatment process and builds excitement for their new smile.